ShemmyYo/black-jack-js/README.md

 ***
 #### __Totals & High Scores Screen__

+- Throughout the game, the Player is being presented with total sum of his/hers cards on hand, credit and number of rounds played.
 - Once the game is over (when Player runs out of credit), his/hers score is then saved to 'High Scores' table and presented back.